tomasjibaja/JyotishDelSur/README.md

-# India en tribu
+# Jyotish del sur
-Landing page for India en tribu, a travelling agency that takes people into a spiritual journey around India.
+Landing page for Federico Assunto, a vedic astrologist.
 All components are hardcoded, no libraries.

 ### Used technologies
 <p align="left" textDecoration='none'>